-You’ll just walk straight out this paved walkway between the two resorts, and there’s a place to cross the street.
+You’ll take the paved walkway between the two resorts, and there’s a place to cross the street.
 Additionally, this is where the new Swan Reserve hotel is located.

-As we continue our walk along Crescent Lake, we’ll head back across the bridge and over to Disney’s Boardwalk.
-The Boardwalk is actually a destination and a resort.
+As we continue our walk along Crescent Lake, we’ll head back across the bridge and over to Disney’s Boardwalk Inn.
+Disney’s Boardwalk is not only a destination but a resort.

-The resort section is broken down into two sections.
-The first is Disney’s Boardwalk Inn, and the other part is the Boardwalk Villas, which is a Disney Vacation Club Resort.
+It’s broken down into two sections.
+First is Disney’s Boardwalk Inn, and the other part is the Boardwalk Villas, which is a Disney Vacation Club Resort.

 While at the Boardwalk, you might enjoy participating in a few carnival-style games.
 Or you could rent a Surrey bike and take it for a spin around Crescent Lake.

 Make sure you get a good run-and-go before you reach the bridge that returns to the Boardwalk.
-It’s a pretty tough hill on the bike.
+It’s a pretty tough hill for a bike.

 There are plenty of dining options on the Boardwalk.
-One of our favorites that takes walk-ups is Big River Grille.
+One of our favorites is Big River Grille.
 You can pick up a decent sandwich or salad here.
 And when the weather is nice, we enjoy eating outside.

 Related: Restaurants at Disney’s Boardwalk

 While you’re in the area, you might like to browse a few shops.
-Anyone interested in art will love a walk through The Wyland art gallery.
-And The Screen Door store that sits on the Boardwalk is a sizable store with a variety of Disney merchandise.
+Anyone interested in art will love a walk through The Promenade Art Gallery.
+Additionally, the Screen Door store that sits on the Boardwalk is a sizable store with a variety of Disney merchandise.

 Related: Boardwalk Inn’s Gift Shops

-In addition, The Screen Door has a candy display filled with bakery items, or you can stop in the Boardwalk Bakery for a treat as well.
+In addition, The Screen Door has a candy display filled with bakery items, or you can stop in the Boardwalk Deli for a treat.

-Speaking of treats, the Boardwalk Ice Cream shop recently opened.
-They are offering a variety of different concoctions, from cones to extreme sundaes!
+Speaking of treats, Boardwalk Ice Cream is available.
+They are offering a variety of different concoctions, from cones to extreme sundaes.
 If you were to get a cone, make sure to gobble it up quickly before it melts!

 For more things to do, we have a review comparing the Boardwalk vs. Disney Springs.
 And if you would like to know more about staying here, make sure to check out our full resort review.